OpenBB-finance/OpenBB/website/content/sdk/guides/advanced/changing-sources.md

 - Polygon
 - EODHD

-Note that for each function, the variable can sources that are not described as above.
-As an example, using `openbb.stocks.fa.income` has the following sources:
+Note that for each function, the variable can have sources that are not described as above.
+As an example, `openbb.stocks.fa.income` has the following sources:

 - Polygon
 - YahooFinance